calebstein1/ccc/README.md

 ## Building the console

+CCC depends on SDL2 for its display and input handling.

-First thing you'll do is clone the repo and enter the directory:
+Once you've installed SDL2, the next thing you'll do is clone the repo and enter the directory:

 ```
 git clone https://github.com/calebstein1/ccc